onqtam/headjack/docs/why/2_SYSTEM.md

 > "Our ability to give ourselves what we want has far outstripped our ability to sense what we need." - [Constructing a New Narrative, by Jordan Hall](https://medium.com/emergent-culture/constructing-a-new-narrative-6b717b566fc4#:~:text=our%20ability%20to%20give%20ourselves%20what%20we%20want%20has%20far%20outstripped%20our%20ability%20to%20sense%20what%20we%20need.)

+> "Bullshit is a product.
+It can be better or worse.
+It can be more or less effective.
+Companies compete to offer us that product, just as companies compete to offer us the best hamburgers and toothpaste.
+Newspapers, magazines, blogs, podcasts, movies, TV shows, books—all these offer us a cornucopia of different kinds of bullshit to choose from.
+Bullshit that speaks to us.
+Bullshit that reflects who we are.
+Like our junk food and our pornography, our bullshit is a [superstimulus](https://en.wikipedia.org/wiki/Supernormal_stimulus).
+It’s survived endless cycles of market competition, and it’s the sweetest smelling bullshit in the world...
+>
+> I’ve already argued that [no one wants to be happy](https://www.everythingisbullshit.blog/p/happiness-is-bullshit), and that when we say we want to be happy, we’re bullshitting.
+But what I didn’t realize was that the “pursuit of happiness” meme is a commodity.
+It’s a product of market competition.
+It’s exquisitely crafted, focus-group-tested bullshit designed to mask our [unflattering motives](https://www.everythingisbullshit.blog/p/theres-a-problem-with-our-desires) and justify crass consumerism." - [The WEIRDest Bullshit in the World, by David Pinsof](https://www.everythingisbullshit.blog/p/the-weirdest-bullshit-in-the-world#:~:text=Bullshit%20is%20a,justify%20crass%20consumerism.)

 ██████████████████████████████████████████████████████████████████
 # SECTION: Accountability & Opaqueness
 ██████████████████████████████████████████████████████████████████